codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-02-hf1.md

 $ ./your_program.sh
 ```

-It will then send a `ZADD` command to create a new zset.
+It will then send a `ZADD` command to create a new sorted set.

 ```bash
 $ redis-cli ZADD zset_key 20.0 zset_member1 (Expecting ":1\r\n")